varennes/varennes.github.io/_posts/2015-5-20-cpmprelim.md

 <img src="https://c1.staticflickr.com/9/8863/17291731253_55e2ae6dea_o.png" width="560" height="420" alt="1cell_msd_1">

 The results look good!
 The single cell with a relaxed area of 50 pixels does exhibit normal diffusion.
 We can also compare our results to that of the [Szabo *et al* paper](http://iopscience.iop.org/1478-3975/7/4/046007) to see how our simulation compares.
-To do this one MC time step becomes one minute and the distance between one lattice site become 5$\mu\text{m}$.
+To do this one MC time step becomes one minute and the distance between one lattice site becomes 5$$\mu\text{m}$$.

 We can translate our data into these units and plot the mean displacement.

 <img src="https://c2.staticflickr.com/6/5339/17912201945_65007d2039_o.png" width="560" height="420" alt="1cell_msd_2">

 This appears to be in good agreement with the results from the paper.
-At 10 hours the mean displacement is around $10 \mu\text{m}$ which is inline with the results from the paper.
+At 10 hours the mean displacement is around $$10 \mu\text{m}$$ which is inline with the results from the paper.

 I attempted to overlay this plot onto that from the paper in order to see how well the data matched up.